 “She was so wonderful and relaxed about everything.
-It was an amazing experience,” Visco added, noting that her own personal culinary icon, her grandmother, idolized Child.
+It was an amazing experience,” Visco said, noting that her own personal culinary icon, her grandmother, idolized Child.

-The Unite For A Bite event will run from 6 to 9 p.m. on Saturday, Aug.
-15.
+The Unite for a Bite event will run from 6 to 9 p.m. on Thursday, Aug.
+13.

 “It’s something different and something that’s a lot of fun, especially if you’re going to see the movie or you’ve read the book.
 Most of these dishes are so unique,” Visco said, adding that she encourages folks to go see the film and then sample some of Child’s famous dishes at the Sunset Grill – all while helping out a good cause.

 ***The date of the event was incorrectly printed in our publications.
 The date of the event is Thursday, August 13, from 6 to 9 p.m.